Dixon wins again at Texas in IndyCar's delayed season opener - WHIZ News

 The massive grandstands that can seat well more than 100,000 people were empty, and not because of extreme heat — temperatures in the mid-90s with a heat index around 100 degrees Fahrenheit throughout practice, qualifying and even much of the race.
 No spectators were allowed, as will also be the case for the next race on the road course at Indianapolis Motor Speedway on July 4.

-Dixon had the top speed during the two-hour practice session earlier in the day, and qualified second to start on the front row alongside Newgarden.
-He went on to win the IndyCar title each of the three previous times he won the race at Texas.
+Dixon had the top speed during the two-hour practice session, and qualified second.
+He went on to win the IndyCar title each of the three previous times he won the Texas race.

-Rosenqvist had been running behind Dixon for several laps when he crashed trying to move through traffic.
-He got high going onto the backstretch with nine laps remaining, bringing out the final caution.
-He finished 20th out of the 23 cars that started the race.
+Rosenqvist had been second behind Dixon for several laps when he crashed trying to move through traffic.
+He got high going onto the backstretch with nine laps remaining, bringing out the final caution, and finished 20th out of 23 cars that started the race.

+“It was really my breakthrough on ovals, I think.
+I really had a good shot there and threw it away,” said Rosenqvist, who slammed the steering wheel with both hands after the car came to a stop.
+“Just one silly thing screwed everything up.”

 Dixon led 157 of the 200 laps, and had an earlier six-second lead over Newgarden wiped out by a caution for debris.
 Newgarden led twice for 41 laps and fourth-place finisher Zach Veach led the remaining two laps.
 Ed Carpenter, the series’ only driver-owner, rounded out the top five.

-Because of the extended day at the track, the length of the race was shortened to 200 laps from its usual 248 at Texas, and was finished under two hours.
+Because of the extended opening day, the race shortened to 200 laps from its usual 248 at Texas.
+It took only one hour and 38 minutes.

-When Newgarden won the pole after being the last to take a qualifying run earlier in the day, there was no reaction from a crowd.
-There was, however, a quick warning over the radio to his Team Penske crew to avoid any celebratory high-fives.
+When Newgarden won the pole after being the last to take a qualifying run, there was a quick warning over the radio to the Team Penske crew to avoid celebratory high-fives.

-“This feels awkward.
-There’s no fans,” Newgarden said then, adding that he was still excited to be back with his team and racing again — more than eight months after the end of his second championship season.

-All of the teams were already in St. Petersburg, Florida, for what was supposed to be the season opener March 15.
-But there were never any practice laps on the streets of St. Pete, making the fast track at Texas the debut for the protective windscreens now over the open cockpits of the cars.
+All of the teams were already in St. Petersburg, Florida, for the scheduled season opener March 15.
+But they never ran on the streets of St. Pete, making the fast track at Texas the debut for the protective windscreens now over the open cockpits of the cars.

 Texas became the season opener while keeping its originally scheduled date, which was supposed to be the ninth of 17 races.
 That would have been two weeks after the Indianapolis 500, which has been rescheduled for Aug.
 23.

-Drivers and team members went through health screenings when they got to Texas Motor Speedway.
+Drivers and team members went through health screenings when they got to the track.
 Many of them had already gone through similar screenings to get on chartered planes they boarded at dawn Saturday in Indianapolis — they were returning home after the race.

-Crew members were required to wear face masks, and there was plenty of room for social distancing in the garage areas.
-Texas used both of its 64-bay garages so the 24 teams could spread out, and there were bigger-than-usual stalls on pit road.
+Crew members were required to wear face masks, and there was plenty of room for social distancing in the two 64-bay garages.
+There were also bigger-than-usual stalls on pit road.

 Rinus VeeKay, the 19-year-old rookie driver for Ed Carpenter Racing who won six Indy Lights races last year, crashed during practice and then had his debut IndyCar race end with another crash after completing only 36 laps.
 His No. 21 car got high going onto the backstretch, then ricocheted off the wall to collect Alex Palou, another rookie.

-Takuma Sato missed the race after the Rahal Letterman Lanigan Racing crew was unable to get the No. 30 car repaired in time for the green flag after a crash in qualifying about 2 1/2 hours before the race started.
-The 2017 Indianapolis 500 winner was the polesitter at Texas last year before finishing 15th.
+Takuma Sato, the 2017 Indianapolis 500 winner and the Texas polesitter last year, missed the race after the Rahal Letterman Lanigan Racing crew was unable to get the No. 30 car repaired in time after a crash in qualifying about 2 1/2 hours before the green flag.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports